pdromnt/noizee-react/README.md

 ## Contributing

-I'd rather not, but if you want open a PR.
+I'd rather not, but if you want please fork.

 ## License

-Code is licensed under the ISC.
+Code is licensed under the UNLICENSE.
 Icons are owned by Eucalyp.
-Sound files are by Freesound.
+Sound files are owned by Freesound.